Eddie Albert: Hollywood blacklist

 Eddie Albert's wife, Mexican actress Margo, was well known in Hollywood for her left-wing political leanings, but she was not a member of the Communist Party.
 In 1950, Margo and Albert's names were both published in "Red Channels", an anti-Communist pamphlet that sought to expose purported Communist influence within the entertainment industry.
-This was part of a larger trend of blacklisting motion-picture professionals whose known or suspected Communist leanings, unless they testified before the House Un-American Activities Committee to disavow any Communist affiliations.
+This was part of a larger trend of blacklisting motion-picture professionals with known or suspected Communist leanings, unless they testified before the House Un-American Activities Committee to disavow any Communist affiliations.

 Albert's son spoke of his parents' blacklisting in an interview published in December 1972, crediting Albert's military service during World War II with ultimately saving his career:

 Albert later spoke of this period: "Everyone was so full of fear.
 Many people couldn't support their families, or worse, their lives were ruined and they had to go out and do menial jobs.
 Some even killed themselves."
 While Albert's career survived the blacklist, his wife, Margo, had extreme difficulty finding work.